Misteeps/Ease-Transitions-System/README.md

 Of course, the gif showcase above was made in Unity with ETS.

 View the [ETS Wiki](https://github.com/Misteeps/Ease-Transitions-System/wiki) for usage and documentation

+> Warning: There was a major mistake in data file serialization
+> Attempting to use older data files with the editor window may wipe saved transitions
+> Please make a backup of any data files created with release 1.0 before using it in the master branch version
+> It is recommended to finish editing old data files with release 1.0 and exporting to script
+> ###### Feel free to ignore this if you have not used ETS or it's editor window before

 ## Installation
 [Download and install straight from the Asset Store](https://assetstore.unity.com/packages/slug/162868).